derciosinione/fastApi_games/README.md

-# Winthebet System Api and Notifications Service
+# Games WebAPI made with FastApi

 In order to run this project you have to run the following code: uvicorn main:app --reload